stelsemeyer/discover-weekly-saver/README.md

 As per 2022-12-27 the cloud infrastructure cost for Cloud Function, Cloud Storage, Cloud Scheduler are below 0.01$ per month and within the free tiers, if deployments are done moderately (few a week) and schedule is reasonable (few times a week).

 Only potential cost driver are the Secrets, if multiple versions are kept active (i.e. undestroyed).
 Since the refresh token produces new versions regularly, versions can add up and produce [low but increasing cost](https://cloud.google.com/secret-manager/pricing) exceeding the free tier.
-Thus there is a method to destroy old secret versions.
+Thus there is a method (see `_delete_old_versions` in [utils.py](app/utils.py))) to destroy old secret versions, which is invoked by default once the secret has been updated.

 ## Miscellaneous